Introduction to BPMN Part IV - Data and Artifacts

 Entering annotation text

-15. Confirm editing and resize the text annotation to make the text appear in multiple lines.
+15. Confirm the edit and resize the text annotation to make the text appear on multiple lines.
 Here is the final BPD:

 Completed business process diagram